zubairjammu786/deardoctor/README.md

 # DearDoctor - Your Personal AI Doctor
 DearDoctor is a HTML5, CSS3 and JS web-based AI chatbot designed to provide medical advice and assistance.
 It utilizes cutting-edge AI technology to respond to user queries related to medical conditions, diseases, treatments, and general health inquiries.
 [Try here](https://zubairjammu786.github.io/deardoctor)

-*please note that our api can only send 300 messags per day so please don't steal it.
-Its been here for demo and testing only*
+**please note that our API can only send 300 messags per day so please don't steal it.
+Its been here for demo and testing only**

 ![Chat Interface](doctorgpt.PNG)